-The ICF-accredited Transformational Leadership Coaching course is for leaders and managers, consultants, and HR professionals wanting to integrate high-quality coaching into the modern business environment.
+The ICF-accredited Transformational Leadership Coaching course is for leaders, managers, consultants, and HR professionals wanting to integrate high-quality coaching into the modern business environment.

-The Institute for Professional Excellence in Coaching (iPEC) holds courses in multiple locations around the world—with virtual training an option—providing an extensive training and tools package to become an ICF Accredited Coach.
+The Institute for Professional Excellence in Coaching holds courses in multiple locations worldwide – with a virtual training option – providing an extensive training and tool package to become an ICF-accredited coach.

-Their free guide explains in detail their course content and approach.
+Their free guide explains their course content and approach in detail.

-The Coach Training Alliance (CTA) offers US-based ICF-accredited training in life coaching, professional coaching, and personal coaching.
+The Coach Training Alliance offers US-based ICF-accredited training in life coaching, professional coaching, and personal coaching.

-They have, so far, taken over ten thousand coaches through their life, personal, and professional coach training and provide certified, on-site and remote, coach training throughout the year.
+They have, so far, taken over 10,000 coaches through their life, personal, and professional coach training and provide certified coach training throughout the year, both on-site and remotely.

 5. Coach U

-Coach U offers in-person training around the world to become an Associate Certified Coach (ACC), Professional Certified Coach (PCC), or Master Certified Coach (MCC) with the International Coach Federation (ICF).
+Coach U offers in-person training around the world to become an Associate Certified Coach, Professional Certified Coach, or Master Certified Coach with the International Coaching Federation.

-Also, a virtual training program is available to be completed at your own pace from any location.
+Also, a virtual training program is available that can be completed at your own pace from any location.